oppsec/extensions-wordlist/README.md

 <br>

 ## For what I use that?
-The main goal of this repository is making a huge extensions wordlist to search with ffuf, gobuster, etc... to try finding files which may contain sensitive information or can help your on pentest.
+The main goal of this repository is making a huge extensions wordlist to search with ffuf, gobuster, etc... to try finding files which may contain sensitive information or can help you on your pentest time!

 <br>